Showing posts with label truth. Show all posts

 "And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints, for the work of ministry, for the edifying of the body of Christ, till we all come to the unity of the faith and the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ," Eph 4:11-13.

-"till we all come to the unity of the faith and of the knowledge of the Son of God."
+“till we all come to the unity of the faith and of the knowledge of the Son of God.”
 Are we there yet?
-In the unity of the faith and of the knowledge of the Son of God?
+In the unity of the faith and the knowledge of the Son of God?

 “And also if anyone competes in athletics, he is not crowned unless he competes according to the rules,” 2 Tim 2:5 NKJV.